ignasisols/identifying-dangerous-intersections/README.md

-# Identifying dangerous intersections for conversion into roundabouts
+# Identifying dangerous intersections in the United States for conversion into roundabouts

 Ignasi Sols